 Meanwhile, the Illinois Review article “Freedom Held the Line: How ISRA Delivered Major Victories for Illinois Gun Owners in 2026” frames these successes almost exclusively through ISRA’s efforts.
 It reads as if Richard Pearson, the long-time ISRA Executive Director (or one of his ghostwriters) wrote it.

-Gently put, ISRA’s near-complete credit in that story feels more than a bit overstated.
+Gently put, ISRA’s attempt to claim near-complete credit in that Illinois Review story feels more than a bit overstated.
 It underplays completely ignores the genuinely collaborative nature of Second Amendment advocacy in Illinois.
 Even the NRA routinely encourages its Illinois members to support ISRA, reflecting the reality of a team effort rather than a single dominant player.

 These wins belonged to the broader pro-2A community — multiple organizations, lobbyists, and dedicated activists working together in a tough political environment.
 Exaggerating any one group’s role risks unnecessary division when the focus should remain on protecting rights for all Illinois gun owners.
 Sustained success will require continued cooperation, not competition for the spotlight.